moby/moby/docs/reference/run.md

 to the weighting of all other running containers.

 To modify the proportion from the default of 1024, use the `-c` or `--cpu-shares` flag to set the weighting to 2 or higher.
+If 0 is set, the system will ignore the value and use the default of 1024.

 The proportion will only apply when CPU-intensive processes are running.
 When tasks in one container are idle, other containers can use the